 - Entrees: Roast or Swedish meatballs, with mashed potatoes and corn or green beans.
 For a casual wedding individual pot pies are a good choice.
 For something between casual and elegant, serve steak with fries.

 - Dessert: Fruit cup, or ice cream banana split.

 These ideas just begin to scratch the surface of vintage dining.
-Once you know your wedding theme, decide on dishes in keeping with that theme.
-The main thing is to keep it fun.
-You want your guests to feel like they are at a celebration!
+Once you know your wedding theme, decide on dishes keeping with that theme.
+The main goal should be to keep it fun.
+You want your guests to feel like they are at a celebration.